csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

   After logging in, the user will be redirected to the admin send message page.
 The reports page will be implemented in D3.
    <img src="pictures/adminSendMessage.png" alt="adminSendMessage" />
    This page is where the admin can send messages to a specific group of users. we have both a include section and a exclude section to handle the case where the admin may want to send a message to the users who have lung cancer but are not receiving the Antibody treatment.
 To test this feature, please open an incognitive and sign in as admin, and open another incognitive window and sign in as a normal user.
+Note that only users who fill in the both sections under the detailed information in their profile page can receive admin's message.

  ## Development requirements
  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?